hellowac/conda-zh-cn/cn_docs/source/user-guide/concepts/conda-plugins.rst

    def conda_subcommands(): ...

+使用 pyproject.toml 文件打包
+-------------------------------------

 Packaging using a pyproject.toml file

--------------------------------------
+.. tab:: 中文

+.. tab:: 英文

 Below is an example that configures ``setuptools`` using a ``pyproject.toml`` file (note that the ``setup.py`` file is optional if a ``pyproject.toml`` file is defined, and thus will not be discussed here):